 The Four Corners Free Press welcomes letters and guest columns.
 We have no pre-set word length, but columns are generally 700-800 words.
 We reserve the right to trim columns and letters submitted to us as needed.
 If major trimming is required, we'll contact the writer first.

 We will not publish anything libelous or obscene.

 Letters and columns may be submitted in the following ways.

 Four Corners Free Press

 Cortez, CO 81321

 Please provide a signature (on letters mailed to us) and a phone number so we can verify your identity.
 Anonymous letters will not be published unless arrangements are made with the editor and circumstances justify withholding the writer’s name.
 PLEASE WRITE "LETTER TO THE EDITOR" IN THE SUBJECT LINE OF ANY EMAIL YOU SEND, AT THE BEGINNING OF THE "MESSAGE" IN THE FORM BELOW, OR AT THE BEGINNING OF ANY PRINTED DOCUMENT YOU SUBMIT.
 This makes it clear to us that your message is to be published and is not just a private communication to us.
 Thanks!

-Print this article I would like to say a few words of support for School Board Director, Lance McDaniel.
-Sadly, RE-1 School District is being tasked with holding a recall election to recall a Director for no other reason except … Continue reading
+I would like to say a few words of support for School Board Director, Lance McDaniel.
+Sadly, RE-1 School District is being tasked with holding a recall election to recall a Director for no other reason except political differences.
+I … Continue reading

 Public land hunters and anglers know from experience that the best hunting and fishing goes hand in hand with healthy fish and game habitat.
 The Colorado Outdoor Recreation and Economy (CORE) Act would help ensure the future of our hunting … Continue reading